Joshua-Lucas/joshualucas.dev/README.md

 - I pulled in a [Next Boilerplate](https://github.com/vercel/next.js/tree/canary/examples/with-typescript-eslint-jest) that had prettier,eslint,jest, and typescript configured and then i added styled-componets.

-- I will then develop and style based on the design i created
+- Then developed and styled based on the design I created

-- I plan to use a Firebase for my backend
+- Using MongoDB to hold data and using serverless functions to retrieve that data.

 #### Deploy: